Swathihanumanthappa123/Full-Stack-Project/README.md

 - The deployed webpage is accessible at [Your Deployed Webpage URL](https://example.com).
 ```

-Replace placeholders like `your/repository.git`, `username`, `password`, `database_name`, and URLs with actual values relevant to your project.
+Replace placeholders like `username`, `password`, `database_name`, and URLs with actual values relevant to your project.
 Ensure that you have appropriate sections for setup, running locally, deployment, contributing, license, and a link to the deployed webpage.

-Copy this markdown template into your project's README.md file and customize it according to your project's structure and requirements.
-This README template provides a structured format with detailed instructions for developers to set up, run locally, and deploy your full-stack web application using FastAPI (Python) and React.
-Adjust and expand it as needed to suit the specifics of your project.